Request a Program

 This program identifies the definition of hazing, the history of hazing, how to recognize hazing behaviors, and the laws and regulations regarding hazing at Ohio University.

 Learn all about female anatomy!
-This program will teach you how to conduct a breast exam, pap smears and HPV, hormonal/non-hormonal contraception methods, and period sustainability. *We do not assume the gender or sex of anyone who attends this program.*
+This program will teach you the importance of breast exams, pap smears and the HPV vaccine, along with, hormonal/non-hormonal contraception methods, and period sustainability. *We do not assume the gender or sex of anyone who attends this program.*

 This program includes the seasonal changes in health that come with the seasonal changes in weather.
 Things addressed in this program touched upon include sun-tanning, seasonal depression, hygiene care as it changes throughout the year.